 Many campsites are also located close to some of the main walking, hiking and cycling routes, and so can be a good place to stay if you are planning a multi-day walking or cycling holiday such as the Pennine Way, Three Peaks, or Coast to Coast walk.

-However if you’re looking for some great campsite recommendations, below we share some of our favorite campsites in the Yorkshire Dales.
+However if you’re looking for some great campsite recommendations, below we share some of our personal favourite campsites in the Yorkshire Dales.

-Some of the best campsites in the Yorkshire Dales
+Some of the Best Campsites in the Yorkshire Dales For Fun, Views & Adventure

 This campsite is set in picture postcard Yorkshire Dales, with the quintessential village of Muker nestled among rolling hills.
 This region of the Dales is best known for its wildflowers and centuries-old stone walls – so don’t forget your camera!